Non-reciprocal circular dichroism of axial phonons coupled to ferro-rotational order: Discussion

-The mechanism of the observed non-receiprocal circular dichroism in phonon excitations is fundamentally distinct from magnetic circular dichroism in X-ray absorption, which originates from broken time-reversal symmetry and a net magnetization that couples directly to photon helicity.
-In contrast, the non-reciprocal circular dichroism observed here occurs in the absence of net magnetization and relies on degenerate counter-propagating polarized phonons and a ferro-rotational axial order parameter.
-The dichroic signal emerges only in momentum-resolved RIXS, where photon helicity selectively couples to the phonon propagation direction, yielding a non-reciprocal response upon momentum reversal.
-Consequently, this non-reciprocal circular dichroism encodes directional information about propagating excitations rather than local magnetic order.
+\djh{The mechanism underlying the observed non-reciprocal CD in the phonon excitations is fundamentally distinct from that of magnetic and natural circular dichroism in X-ray absorption.
+In contrast, the non-reciprocal CD observed here occurs in the absence of both net magnetization and broken inversion symmetry.
+It originates from the coupling among photon helicity, phonon polarization, and the ferro-rotational axial order parameter.
+The dichroic signal emerges only in momentum-resolved RIXS, where this coupling gives rise to a non-reciprocal response.}